USCIS Is Now Rejecting Some Immigration Cases When Spaces Are Left Blank on the Immigration Forms

 First and foremost, you would be wise to get the help of an experienced immigration attorney.
 When you have someone in your corner who has dealt with USCIS on many occasions and understands immigration law, then you will have peace of mind that your immigration application will be filed by someone with experience.

 However, if you are unable to obtain an immigration lawyer to help you, then you need to be sure to read instructions carefully.
 Every USCIS immigration form comes with a set of instructions, explaining how to fill out the form.
-Follow those instructions as closely as you can.
-That will protect you from having USCIS reject your application.
+Follow those instructions as closely as you can, particularly when preparing employment-based petitions subject to detailed eligibility standards such as the H1B visa requirements, as that will help protect you from having USCIS reject your application.

 Have a Seasoned Attorney from Ashoori Law Help You with Your Immigration Case